 - Next navigate to the networked NAS volume you’d like to back up.
 You will need a valid user name and password on the NAS to continue.
 You can edit your network path and click the Test button to make sure everything is working OK.

-- CloudBerry lets you specify file types to back up or to skip with advanced filtering features.
+- MSP360 lets you specify file types to back up or to skip with advanced filtering features.
 You can specify file types to include and exclude, skip directories, backup or skip files based on modification dates and more.

-- Configure retention policies: You can make CloudBerry back up only the most recent version of files, keep all versions, or delete backups older than a specific number of days — helpful for managing backup storage and bandwidth.
+- Configure retention policies: You can make MSP360 back up only the most recent version of files, keep all versions, or delete backups older than a specific number of days — helpful for managing backup storage and bandwidth.

 - Schedule your backup when it’s convenient for you.
 Develop a recurring schedule that’s not going to interfere with other operations.